ray8841/Rainremindbot/README.md

 1. **Python 3.x**: This project requires Python 3.
 2. **Ngrok**: Used to expose your local server to the internet.
-3. **LINE Notify Token**: Required for sending notifications to your LINE account.
+3. **LINE Bot Token**: Required for sending notifications to your LINE account.
 4. **OpenWeatherMap API Key**: Used to fetch weather data for different cities.

 ### Installation